Risankizumab

 • Key facts about risankizumab

-• Risankizumab is used to treat Crohn’s.
+• Risankizumab is used to treat Crohn’s and Colitis.
 It can help get your symptoms under control and keep them under control.
 But it does not work for everyone.

 • Risankizumab is free throughout the UK for people who are entitled to NHS care.